-JOB SUMMARY: Responsible to call all church members on your network list communicating important information
+JOB SUMMARY: Responsible to call all church members on your network list communicating important information from the telephone committee director.

 - 1. To call all church members who are on your list within a reasonable amount of time, informing them precisely the information being shared.
 NOTHING IN THE WAY OF OPINION OR COMMENT SHOULD BE ADDED. - 2.
-To work closely with the telephone committee director, sharing information with them such as changes of telephone numbers, church membership changes, etc. - 3.
-To train someone to do your job.
+To work closely with the telephone committee director, sharing information with them such as changes of telephone numbers, church membership changes, etc.

+3. To train someone to do your job.

-SPIRITUAL GIFT(S) DESIRED: Helps, Hospitality ACCOUNTABLE TO: Telephone Committee Director, Church Board
+SPIRITUAL GIFT(S) DESIRED: Helps, Hospitality

+ACCOUNTABLE TO: Telephone Committee Director, Church Board